 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
-We do not endorse non-Cleveland Clinic products or services Policy
+We do not endorse non-Cleveland Clinic products or services.
+Policy

-“This is one of the first studies that takes analyzes co-infection based on the community circulation patterns of the viruses,” Dr. Esper explains.
-“As opposed to tabulating the numbers as whole over a five-year period, we analyzed the data month-to-month.
-The result was a much more robust model, which finds that several viral pairings were happening much more than we would expect, while others were less likely to occur.”
+This is one of the first studies that analyzes co-infection based on the community circulation patterns of every viral species.
+Instead of tabulating the numbers as whole over a five-year period, we analyzed the data month-to-month.
+The result was a much more robust model, which found several viral pairings occurring at much higher prevalence than predicted based on circulation patterns.
+Several other pairings were notably less likely to occur.

 Specifically, three pairings occurred more than predicted by the model: ADVC—hRV, RSVA—hRV and RSVB—hRV.
 This suggests that these viruses may either directly help each other infect a person simultaneously, or that one virus produces conditions that are beneficial for the second virus to take advantage.
 Conversely, pairings that were suppressed predominantly occurred between members of the paramyxoviridae family: notably hMPV—Parainfluenza3, hMPV—RSVA and RSVA—RSVB.

 Using hospitalization within 48 hours of sample procurement as a broad marker for severity of illness, we found that children who were co-infected with certain pairings had less severe illness than those with mono-infections.
 This effect was most prominent in the ADVC—hRV pairing; where those children co-infected with both ADVC and hRV were less likely to be hospitalized than those infected with either ADVC or hRV mono-infection.